F3DEX3

 |

-There are several selectable configuration settings when building F3DEX3, which can be enabled in any combination.
+There are a few selectable configuration settings when building F3DEX3, which can be enabled in any combination.
 With a couple minor exceptions, none of these settings affect the GBI–in fact, you can swap between the microcode versions on a per-frame basis if you build multiple versions into your romhack.

 If you are not using the occlusion plane feature in your romhack, you can use this configuration, which removes the computation of the occlusion plane in the vertex processing pipeline, saving some RSP time.